davewhiteland/compsci-superbasics/DEVELOPMENT.md

 which case it's great.
 But like all "it just work"s, if it doesn't just work it can be a royal pain (voice of experience).
 Good luck.

+Because of a Jekyll version lag on GitHub, there's a Python utility in here too (see "about `order`" below).
+When the version bumps, the Python script will be redundant, and will go.

 ## Adding content

 This whole project was set up to make adding and changing the basic content as